cewing/training.python_web/source/presentations/session06.rst

 Make Them Pass
 --------------

-Now we have 4 tests, and two fail, add this function to ``microblog.py``:
+Now we have 4 tests, and two fail.

+.. class:: incremental

+add the ``get_all_entries`` function to ``microblog.py``:

 .. code-block:: python
-    :class: small
+    :class: small incremental

     def get_all_entries():
         con = get_database_connection()
         cur = con.execute('SELECT title, text FROM entries ORDER BY id DESC') return [dict(title=row[0], text=row[1]) for row in cur.fetchall()]

-.. container:: incremental small
+.. container:: incremental

     And back in your terminal: